 In addition to being the Chair of the Board of Trustees, Graham sits on our Finance & Investment Committee.
 His early career was with the Automobile Association following which he joined Aviva plc as a director of their UK Life business and executive Chairman of their Mutual Funds business.
 He then worked at Police Mutual where he was Chief Executive.
 Since leaving Police Mutual he has held a number of Non Executive positions.
-He is currently Chairman of the LV= With Profits Committee, a Trustee of Nest Corporation – where he Chairs the Propositions and Risk Committees and a Senior Independent Advisor for BDO LLP.
+He is currently Chairman of the LV= With Profits Committee, Chairman of the Furness Building Society and Chairman of Keycare Ltd.

 Rosemary sits on our Finance & Investment Committee.
-She is Chief Executive Officer of the Institute of Physics and Engineering in Medicine (IPEM) and is now interim CEO of Kyra Women's Project in York.
+She was formerly Chief Executive Officer of the Institute of Physics and Engineering in Medicine (IPEM) and is now interim CEO of Kyra Women's Project in York.
 She has a background in nursing, and has worked in the NHS Modernisation Agency and the Department of Health.
 She has been a charity chief executive for the last 13 years, at the Queen's Nursing Institute and IPEM.

 Sandra sits on our Compliance & Risk Committee and also our Strategy & Impact Committee.
 She was the Chairman of Harrogate and District NHS Foundation Trust between 2008 to 2017 and maintains her own business providing consultancy and training to both the professional and health sectors.
 Sandra is also Chair of the Members of the Red Kite Multi-Academy Trust and Trustee of the Masiphumelele Trust, the UK arm of a South African charity raising funds for education and business support for the Masiphumelele town-ship in the southern Cape of Africa.